After your screening mammogram

 See this information in a language other than English.

-Results will also be sent to your nominated GP or doctor.
+A copy is also sent to the GP that you nominate unless you have requested otherwise.
 With your consent your mammogram results will be included in your My Health Record.

 Dense breasts